Featured Construction Management Programs

 Admission requirements for the program include a bachelor’s degree from an accredited institution with a satisfactory grade point average, a completed online application, electronic transcripts from all colleges and universities attended, a current resume, a personal statement, two letters of recommendation, and TOEFL or IELTS scores for international students whose first language is not English.

-Consisting of 32 credits, the program includes coursework in construction practices; construction accounting, finance, and strategy; construction planning and preconstruction; project controls; construction methods and equipment; sustainable design and construction; and building information modeling and integrated practice.
+Consisting of 32 credits, the program includes coursework in architecture, engineering, and construction practices; construction accounting, finance, and strategy; real estate practice and principles; building systems: materials and construction; cases in new venture management; construction contracts and law; project controls; and sustainable design and construction.

 The program opens up opportunities in real estate development, construction management, architectural engineering, project management, building and design management, and more for graduates.